EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Evaluation

-{\bf Comparison Setup.} We introduce 3 evaluation setups: (1) {\bf Same-Env}: The meta-planner is trained and tested in the same environment set with predefined but different start positions to avoid overfitting.
-(2) {\bf Cross-Env}: The meta-planner is trained and tested at the same difficulty level but in different environments.
-(3) {\bf Cross-Level}: The meta-planner is trained on one difficulty level but tested on a different difficulty level.
+{\bf Comparison Setup.} We introduce 3 evaluation setups: (1) {\bf Same-Env}: The parameter tuner is trained and tested in the same environment set with predefined but different start positions to avoid overfitting.
+(2) {\bf Cross-Env}: The parameter tuner is trained and tested at the same difficulty level but in different environments.
+(3) {\bf Cross-Level}: The parameter tuner is trained on one difficulty level but tested on a different difficulty level.